yuwvandy/FairVGNN/README.md

 ![](./img/german_gcn.png)
 ![](./img/german_gcn_sp.png)

 We want to kindly note that the first table is obtained based on the scatter-based propagation, which is a non-deterministic operation (https://github.com/rusty1s/pytorch_scatter/issues/226).
-Therefore, we would end up with different results after each different running.
+Therefore, we would end up with different results after each running.
 The second table is obtained based on sparse-matrix-based propagation, which is a deterministic operation.
 Therefore, we would provide a reproducible results.
-Both of them have been implemented for GCN baselines.
+Both of these two versions of propagation are implemented in our repo for GCN baselines.